Fish-o/fish-o/README.md

 # Hi there 👋
 Im fish, obviously not my real name, but i value my privacy :)

-I'm a highschool graduate who will be in Technical Computer Science at U-Twente next year.
+I'm a Technical Computer Science student at U-Twente.
 I love coding, designing weird and complex systems, and learning new things!

 I've done a lot of web development (experienced with next.js/react and backend dev using graphql, oauth2, mongodb/postgress and node.js) but most of my current projects are small projects done in rust.